Blick auf das D4 und das AD Gebäude

 In his current research, Tamás focuses on the multi-faceted interactions between EU law and international law, employing juxtaposed perspectives as well as the responsibility of EU Member States and the EU (Frontex) under international law for breaching human rights in multi-actor (cooperative) border management scenarios, including questions of reparations under international law.

-Tamás is currently co-organizing, together with LawGov’s Birgit Hollaus and Stefan Mayr, the ESIL-supported international workshop entitled “The autonomy of EU law under pressure?
-The changing landscape of the interactions between EU law and international law”, which will take place on 16-17 January 2025 at WU.
+Together with LawGov’s Birgit Hollaus and Stefan Mayr, Tamás acted as co-organiser of the ESIL-supported international workshop entitled “The autonomy of EU law under pressure?
+The changing landscape of the interactions between EU law and international law”, which took place on 16-17 January 2025 at WU.
+Information on the event, including the book of abstracts and any post-conference activities, are available at the event website.

 Selected Publications and Research Projects